Preptober: Week 4

 I've said it before, but it bears repeating: 50,000 words in thirty days is a huge task.
 The best way to tackle it is to break it down into smaller, manageable chunks.

 And you know what?
 That's perfectly normal.
-I've written 7 novels and 1 novella now, and that's been my daily experience.
+I've written 3 CIRCUIT FAE novels and 2 novellas now, and that's been my daily experience.
 Having daily goals helps me let go of my disappointment if I don't hit goal every day.
 With some days better and some days worse, it'll all come out in the wash.

 But yes, it does mean writing every single day, which is good, because even more important than getting your 50K novel written, NaNo is best for creating a habit of writing.